freifunk/device-pictures/README.md

 ## Symlinks

 This repository symlinks version aliases instead of creating additional files.
-Initially this was checked using fdupes.
+Initially this was checked using `fdupes`.

 The Gluon Autoupdater looks for the Model Name in the manifest (except for raspberry pi, where the board name is used).
 The meshviewer receives the data from respondd through an aggregator like yanic, and therefore needs the whole Model Name too.